 Academic & Start-up Company Partnerships

-Pfizer currently supports numerous collaborative partnerships with world-class research institutions such as the University of California, the Scripps Research Institute, the University of Pennsylvania, the University of Hong Kong, Peking University, and the Shanghai Institute for Biological Sciences, among many others, and is seeking additional opportunities to identify seed-stage investment opportunities to support early-stage technologies as they transition from a pure academic environment into new start-up companies that align with our core research interests.
+Pfizer currently supports numerous collaborative partnerships with world-class research institutions such as the University of California, Yale, Penn, the University of Virginia and Peking University, among many others, and is seeking additional opportunities to identify seed-stage investment opportunities to support early-stage technologies as they transition from a pure academic environment into new start-up companies that align with our core research interests.
 These investments complement our Pfizer Venture Investment activities.

 Alternative Development / Funding Models

 Pfizer WRD is actively exploring risk and cost sharing approaches to develop WRD as well as external partner programs to enable promising therapies to reach patients.
 Approaches include partnering WRD assets with pre-defined buy back rights, leveraging non-dilutive funding, and establishing strategic disease area alliances with biopharmaceutical companies and private equity / venture capital groups.
 Partnerships across the full range of WRD disease areas of interest, which are described in this brochure, will be considered, with a focus on clinical stage programs in particular.

 Alternative Development / Funding Models Contact: